magicmoux/TypeLogic.LiskovWingSubstitution/README.md

 A .NET library to check behavioral subtyping following the Liskov/Wing definition of substitutability (including generic types' parameter-constraints validation).

-This project emerged from previous R&D projects dealing with .NET generics: I needed a minimal api to check substitutability against GenericTypes and GenericTypeDefinitions, complementing .NET's built-in type system capabilities.
+This library emerged from previous R&D projects dealing with .NET generics: I needed a minimal api to check substitutability against GenericTypes and GenericTypeDefinitions, complementing .NET's built-in type system capabilities.

 What started as an experiment to simplify checking subtyping validity turned into a full-fledged library that extends .NET's type system.
 The implementation is based on Barbara Liskov's and Jeannette Wing's work on behavioral subtyping and provides additional checking capabilities when working with GenericTypeDefinitions (especially in cases where non-generic Type inheritance is undefined, as exposed by some examples).